Python module

 notify: tuple[str, ...] = ()

-URI schema parts for supported notification methods.
+URI schemas for supported notification methods (e.g., “mailto”).

 notunderstood: dict